LAB02-Admin/HASS.Agent-Docs/docs/index.md

 ----

-Absolute beginner, and want to learn what HASS.Agent's about and how to start?
+Starting from zero, and want to learn what HASS.Agent's about and how to start?
 Be sure to check the [introduction article](https://hassagent.readthedocs.io/en/latest/introduction/), and optionally the [command basics](https://hassagent.readthedocs.io/en/latest/commands/command-basics/).

 ----